64 pages of buyer's tips, negotiation strategies, home inspection checklist, closing cost worksheet, 9 steps to home buying success and much more!

 This relatively affluent, middle-class neighborhood on Chicago's south side offers spacious homes in a quiet, pocketsize residential setting.
 Near enough to the highway to allow easy transportation into the heart of the city, without all the hubbub of being right on top of a freeway.
 Pill Hill was at one time the prime address for area doctors who worked at the nearby South Chicago Hospital (hence the name Pill Hill — as in prescription pills).
 These days the neighborhood welcomes a variety of residents.

-Pill Hill Facts
+Pill Hill Real Estate

 Location: About 13 miles south of the Loop